 The main purpose of the Complete blood count test is to:

-• They then tie a band around your upper arm to make the vein more visible.
+Step 2: They tie a band around your upper arm to make your vein more visible and easier to access.

 Preparations Required For The CBC Test: